Iyanu: Production

-In July 2022, an adaption of the Iyanu: Child of Wonder graphic novel series by Okupe and Akpan was announced by HBO Max and Cartoon Network.
-It was further noted the series is "heavily influenced" by Nigeria's Yoruba people and will be overseen, and produced by Lion Forge Animation, doing business as Lion Forge Entertainment, a Black-owned animation studio.
-The series is aimed at children ages 6 to 11.

-Executive Producers on the series include Lion Forge Entertainment founder Dave Steward II, company president Stephanie Sperber, series creator Roye Okupe, Matt Heath, Kirsten Newland, Erica Dupuis (Impact X), Ryan Haidarian (Forefront Media Group), and Doug Schwalbe (Superprod).
-Vincent Edwards serves as Supervising Director, with Saxton Moore as Co-Supervising Director.
-Brandon Easton, who adapted the graphic novel, is credited as Story Editor and also led the writers’ room.
-He co-created the series alongside Roye Okupe.
+In July 2022, a television adaptation of the graphic novel series Iyanu: Child of Wonder by Roye Okupe and Godwin Akpan was announced by HBO Max and Cartoon Network, with Lion Forge Entertainment producing.
+Executive producers on the series included Lion Forge founder Dave Steward II, company president Stephanie Sperber, series creator Roye Okupe, Matt Heath, Kirsten Newland, Erica Dupuis of Impact X Capital, Ryan Haidarian of Forefront Media Group, and Doug Schwalbe of Superprod.
+Vincent Edwards serves as supervising director, with Saxton Moore as co-supervising director.
+Brandon M. Easton, who adapted the graphic novel, is credited as story editor and also led the writers' room.
+He co-created the series alongside Okupe.

-Steward stated that the story's authenticity means everything to Lion Forge Animation, aligns with their mission, and said that "depth and layers of the Iyanu world" allows the studio to create and explore "a beautiful universe" on the screen.
-In December 2022, ComicBook stated that Iyanu: Child of Wonder would "soon be coming" to HBO Max and Cartoon Network "as an animated series".

-In January 2023, Comic Book Resources noted that the series would be released in 2024, would "draw from Nigerian culture, music, and lore", and that Okupe would write and direct multiple episodes.
-In an interview with the show's executive producers, David Steward II, said it had been "a great partnership" of working with Okupe, making sure his creative voice is heard, and authenticity of the series is present.
+Steward II stated that the story's authenticity aligns with Lion Forge's mission of creating and delivering inclusive content to global audiences, and said that "depth and layers of the Iyanu world allows [the studio] to create and explore a beautiful universe on-screen".
+In January 2023, Comic Book Resources stated that the series would be released in 2024, would "draw from Nigerian culture, music, and lore", and that Okupe would write and direct multiple episodes.
+In an interview with the show's executive producers, Steward II said it had been "a great partnership" of working with Okupe, making sure his creative voice is heard, and authenticity of the series is present.

 In June 2023, it was announced that Lion Forge Entertainment was partnering with Black Women Animate Studios to recruit a "diverse pool of talent" for pre-production roles the series.
-It was also stated that the series will release on Cartoon Network and Max.
 This was confirmed in October 2023, with reports that Lion Forge would introduce the series to global distributors at MIPCOM.

-In May 2024, Lion Forge Entertainment announced the initial Nigerian voice cast for its animated series, Iyanu, featuring Serah Johnson as Iyanu, Okey Jude as Biyi, Samuel Kugbiyi as Toye, Adesua Etomi-Wellington as Olori, Blossom Chukwujekwu as Kanfo, Shaffy Bello as Emi, Stella Damasus as Sewa, and Ike Ononye as Elder Alapani.
+In May 2024, the initial voice cast for the series was announced, consisting entirely of Nigerian actors: Serah Johnson as Iyanu, Okey Jude as Biyi, Samuel Kugbiyi as Toye, Adesua Etomi-Wellington as Olori, Blossom Chukwujekwu as Kanfo, Shaffy Bello as Emi, Stella Damasus as Sewa, and Ike Ononye as Elder Alapani.

-In July 2024, Lion Forge secured a distribution deal with Showmax, planning to release Iyanu in 44 African countries starting June 13, 2025.
+In July 2024, Lion Forge secured a distribution deal with Showmax, planning to release Iyanu in 44 African countries starting on June 13, 2025.
 Later that month, at San Diego Comic-Con, Lion Forge hosted a panel titled "Crafting Iyanu: An Inside Look at Lion Forge's Animated Series," where the first series preview was shown.